Letitia Elizabeth Landon: Later life

 In fact, Maclean's local mistress had left for Accra long before their arrival, as was confirmed by later interviews with her.
 His going ashore was most likely to ensure that the accommodation arranged for his new wife was in a healthy condition.
 The date on her prescription for dilute prussic acid was 1836, probably given when she was first diagnosed as having a critical heart condition.
-Letitia told her husband that her life depended on it.

 Most of Hall's accounts are based on the fantastic stories invented by the press following Mrs Maclean's death and have little or no basis in fact.